Learning Precise Affordances from Egocentric Videos for Robotic Manipulation

 Interpolate start reference image.

 The framework of Aff-Grasp.
-It first employs an open-vocabulary detector to locate all objects within the scene, which are then sent to GAT to dertermine if they possess corresponding affordance required for the task.
-Afterwards, a 6 DoF grasp generation model, utilizing both the object’s graspable affordance and the depth map, estimates the potential grasp poses.
+It first employs an open-vocabulary detector to locate all objects within the scene, which are then sent to GAT to determine if they possess the corresponding affordance required for the task.
+Afterwards, a 6 DoF grasp generation model, Contact-GraspNet, leverages the object's graspable affordance and the depth map to generate dense grasp proposals.
 Finally, the robot executes affordance-specific sequential motion primitives to apply the functional part to the target.

 Video for Robot Experiments